numpy/numpy/doc/source/user/how-to-verify-bug.rst

     source venv_np_bug/bin/activate

 ******************************************************************************
-2. Install their version of NumPy
+2. Install the NumPy version mentioned in the bug report
 ******************************************************************************

-If the bug was more complex, you may need to build the NumPy version they referenced from source (insert link for how to build here).
+If the bug was more complex, you may need to build the NumPy version they referenced :ref:`from source <building-from-source>`.
 But for this bug, a pre-built wheel installed via `pip` will suffice: